uwmadison-chm/scorify/README.md

 | ---     | ---                | ---  |
 | exclude | ppt_id_column_name | 3001 |

+#### Keeping second row headers

+If your question headers have a second row with verbose question text in them, you can keep that in the scored data by adding a `layout keep` instruction:

+    layout header
+    layout keep
+    layout data

+Repeat the layout keep instruction if you want to keep more than one row.

 ## Scoresheet reference

 The main input to scorify is a comma or tab-delimited "scoresheet" that has many rows and four columns.
 The first column tells what kind of command the row will be, and will be one of: `layout`, `exclude`, `transform`, `score`, or `measure`.

 ### layout

 The layout section tells scorify what your input data looks like.
-It must contain a `header` and `data`, but `skip` is also valid. `data` tells scorify that the rest of your input file is data.
+It must contain a `header` and `data`, but `skip` and `keep` are also valid. `data` tells scorify that the rest of your input file is data.
 So:

     layout header
     layout skip
     layout data

 would tell scorify to expect a header row, skip a line, and then read the rest of the file as data.

+    layout header
+    layout keep
+    layout data

+would result in scorify expecting a header row, keeping the next line as-is, and reading the rest of the file as data.

 ### rename